tmrxdev/terminatormc/README.md

 RCON_PASSWORD=your_rcon_password
 ```

-> ⚠️ Replace the values above with your actual credentials and RCON server details.
+> ⚠️ Don't forget to replace the values, it won't work otherwise.

 ---